pronskiy/pronskiy.github.io/source/_posts/2022-10-31-generics-via-attributes-in-php.md

 That means you can have early runtime checks in your local and test environments.
 For production you can disable such runtime checks and get performance boost there.

-## Static Analysis PoC
+## Static Analysis PoC (WIP)

-🚧 WIP 🚧 <strike>Here is a fork of Nikita's PHP parser that demonstrates this concept.
+<strike>Here is a fork of Nikita's PHP parser that demonstrates this concept.
 And here is the PHPStan fork with the ability to use this syntax.</strike>

 ## What do you think?
 - How do you like this syntax?